-PRELIMINARY OFFICIAL STATEMENT DATED: JANUARY 16, 2020
+PRELIMINARY OFFICIAL STATEMENT DATED: JULY 23, 2020

-Rating: Moody's - "" (See "Miscellaneous - Rating")
+Rating: S&P - "\" (See "Miscellaneous - Rating")

-In the opinion of Bond Counsel, based on existing law and assuming compliance with certain tax covenants of the County (i) interest on the Bonds will be excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Bonds is not treated as an item of tax preference in calculating the alternative minimum tax imposed on individuals under the Code.
+In the opinion of Bond Counsel, based on existing law and assuming compliance with certain tax covenants of the County, interest on the Bonds will be excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
+For an explanation of certain tax consequences under federal law which may result from the ownership of the Bonds, see the discussion under the heading "Tax Matters" herein.
 Under existing law, the Bonds and the income therefrom will be exempt from all state, county and municipal taxation in the State of Tennessee, except Tennessee franchise and excise taxes.
 (See "Tax Matters" herein).

-PUTNAM COUNTY, TENNESSEE GENERAL OBLIGATION REFUNDING BONDS, SERIES 2020
+MACON COUNTY, TENNESSEE GENERAL OBLIGATION SCHOOL BONDS, SERIES 2020

-Dated: February 14, 2020
+Dated: August 14, 2020\

-Due: April 1 (as shown below)
+Due: June 1 (as shown below)

-The \$5,480,000 General Obligation Refunding Bonds, Series 2020 (the "Bonds") of Putnam County, Tennessee (the "County") shall be issued as fully registered Bonds in denominations of \$5,000 and authorized integral multiples thereof.
+The \$7,665,000\ General Obligation School Bonds, Series 2020 (the "Bonds") of Macon County, Tennessee (the "County") shall be issued as fully registered Bonds in denominations of \$5,000 and authorized integral multiples thereof.
 The Bonds will be issued in book-entry only form and registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC") except as otherwise described herein.
 DTC will act as securities depository of the Bonds.
 So long as Cede & Co. is the registered owner of the Bonds, as the nominee for DTC, principal and interest with respect to the Bonds shall be payable to Cede & Co., as nominee for DTC, which will, in turn, remit such principal and interest to the DTC participants for subsequent disbursements to the beneficial owners of the Bonds.
 Individual purchases of the Bonds will be made in book-entry only form, in denominations of \$5,000 or integral multiples thereof and will bear interest at the annual rates as shown below.
-Interest on the Bonds will be payable semi-annually on each April 1 and October 1 beginning on October 1, 2020 by check or draft mailed to the owners thereof as shown on the books and records of U.S. Bank National Association, Nashville, Tennessee, the registration and paying agent (the "Registration Agent").
+Interest on the Bonds will be payable semi-annually on each June 1 and December 1 beginning on December 1, 2020 by check or draft mailed to the owners thereof as shown on the books and records of Wilmington Trust, N.A., Birmingham, Alabama, the registration and paying agent (the "Registration Agent").
 In the event of discontinuation of the book-entry system, principal of and interest on the Bonds are payable at the designated corporate trust office of the Registration Agent.

 The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
 For the prompt payment of the principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
-The Bonds are additionally payable from, but not secured by, revenues to be derived from the sale of property within the industrial and business park, a portion of the public infrastructure costs of which are being refinanced by the Bonds.